An artist printmaker

 Edward Bawden was a prolific artist, he was both a printmaker and painter, with a distinctive eye for colour, texture and pattern that I much admire whenever I see his art.
 Though his linocuts are filled with texture and pattern, it does not dominate the picture.
 His use of colour was subtle, strategic and inventive.
 That pink sky in the linocut ‘Tower of London’ warms the top half of the print and draws the eye up from the contrasting cold neutral, but intensely patterned bottom half.
 He was an artist who experimented with linocut by printing colours on top of each other to create other colours and with different ways of applying ink to the surface of the lino print.
 It's no wonder I find much to admire and inspire me in his lino prints.

 Printmaker Sybil Andrews (1898-1992)

+Three examples of Sybil's linos are below.
 We have a particularly rich history of printmaking here in the UK.
 This is especially true of the Grosvenor School of printmaking which inspired a revival of lino printing art among artists, between 1925 and 1940.
 Many lino art printmakers came to the fore during this time, further enhancing our linocut printmaking heritage in this country.
 One of these was Sybil Andrews.

 Sybil is not always the name that comes to the fore from the Grosvenor School.
-However, I find her art of particular interest because she had great skill with organic pattern – as illustrated by her prints I've selected above.
+However, I find her art of particular interest because she had great skill with organic pattern – as illustrated by her prints I've selected below.
 Many of the artists of this time produced art which was angular.
 Sybil did too, making many modernist, cubist prints.
-In my opinion though, she experimented more than the others and her command of strong flowing lines in dynamic and exciting compositions is something to delight in.▲
+In my opinion though, she experimented more than the others and her command of strong flowing lines in dynamic and exciting compositions is something to delight in.

 My prints (and paintings) have always been of the British landscape (so far) and I explain a bit about how I approach making landscape art.